 Outstanding, accessible faculty members

 As a SPH student, you’ll learn from and work closely with professors who excel as educators and advisors as well as researchers.
-In 2011–12, seven members of our faculty were awarded Excellence in Teaching awards.

 - Master of Arts in Biostatistics (MA)